-At Tips for China you will always find the best VPN recommendations and the best promos / coupon codes.
+At Tips for China you will always find the best VPN recommendations, and the best promos, discounts, and coupon codes.
 No other website comes even close to the amount of actual VPN tests done in China.
-The below 5 VPNs have been carefully selected as the top recommendations based on VPN performance, customer support, ease of use, reliability, and quality of Apps.
-I personally test and use all 5 of these VPNs regularly.

 | Monthly price|